What are the Different Types of Warehouses?

 In order to choose the most appropriate warehousing facility, the company should consider the services desired, the level of control that is required in addition to the length of time the storage facility would be required.
 Cost would also play a very important role when choosing between a privately owned and operated warehouse and a warehouse managed by a third party.
 Nowadays, the distinction between public and contract warehouses is blurring on account of public warehouses providing superior distribution and warehousing logistics solutions.

-With over 750,000 square feet of warehouse available to Hopkins in Reno, we can provide our clients with either public warehousing or contract warehousing solutions.
-The choice is yours.
-To find out more about the warehousing options that we have available please contact us today.
+With more than 750,000 square feet of warehouse available to Hopkins in Reno, we can provide our clients with both public warehousing and contract warehousing solutions.